active-logic/activelogic-cs/Doc/Reference/OrderedComposites.md

-*Sources: Seq, Sel - Last Updated: 2020.11.11*
+*Sources: Seq, Sel - Last Updated: 2020.11.19*

 # Ordered Composites [beta]

-Ordered composites run tasks sequentially, without reiterating complete/failing tasks.

-Since tasks do not reiterate, they always run in the same order.
+Ordered composites run tasks sequentially, without reiterating complete/failing tasks; since tasks do not reiterate, they always run in the same order.

 After an ordered composite has completed or failed, by default, it will reset and repeat (or set `repeat` to false).

-Ordered composites are not supported without a `Task`/`UTask` context.

-NOTE: *`Seq` and `Sel` replace `Sequence`, `Selector`; the previous implementation did not support greedy evaluation, which conflicted with the Reset-on-Resume (RoR) feature; legacy documentation is available [here](OrderedComposites_deprecated.md)* (since 11.11.2020).

-## Ordered sequence

-In a `Task`/`UTask` context:
+Without an object context, ordered composites are thread safe.

+## Syntax (object context)

+Within a `Task/UTask`, ordered sequences use the following syntax:

 ```cs
 status s = Seq(repeat: true|false)